johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## 11th/May/2025 Update

-- The ESP32 examples will be getting updated over the next few wweks as I have a Can bus version working with the SN65hvd230 3.3 volt transceiver module.
+- The ESP32 examples will be getting updated over the next few weeks as I have a Can bus version working with the SN65hvd230 3.3 volt transceiver module.
 - Arduino Mega Sketch added for 47 I/O usage for Mimic panels, it only has the USB GCSerial connection setup at the moment for testing.
 I also have been testing 53 version for a mimic panel I need.

 ----